-"If we believe in equal justice, we have to believe that poor people should have the same kind of lawyers that you and I would pay for."

-Jonathan Rapping Founder Gideon's promise is a threeyear, elite national program

-that is transforming public

-defense by strengthening
+" "If we believe in equal justice, we have to believe that poor people should have the same kind of lawyers that you and I would pay for."
+Jonathan Rapping Founder Gideon's promise is a threeyear, elite national program that is transforming public defense by strengthening "NextGen Defenders."
+Participants attend intensive boot camps and semiannual follow-up trainings.
+Key to the program is students' collaboration with mentors, who provide continual guidance and support as students raise the standard of representation in their own jurisdictions.
+TIDC INNOVATION SERIES For more information on mentoring and other innovative practices, go to: tidc.texas.gov/ innovation //// Or call us-you may qualify for grant funding:

-"NextGen Defenders."

-Participants attend intensive

-boot camps and semiannual

-follow-up trainings.
-Key to

-the program is students'

-collaboration with mentors,

-who provide continual

-guidance and support as

-students raise the standard

-of representation in their

-own jurisdictions.

-on mentoring and other innovative practices, go to: